corinne-riddell/PopDataViz2017/Import-Data.md

 datasets (one for males, one for females) contain the life expectancy at birth, by country, and specified world regions, from 1950 to 2015 for every five-year period of time.
 These datasets are included as part of the `wpp2015` package that you can install to gain access.
+Each dataset conains 241 rows and 16 columns.

 To use these data, run the following lines of code: